Mahdi-Zafari/WiPass_Explorer/README.md

 ## Installation

-Install the required dependencies using the following command:
+To install the required dependencies, use the following command:

 ```sh
 pip install PySide6
 ```

-Usage
+## Usage
 Download or clone the project code.
-Place an icon file named icon.png in the project directory or specify your desired icon path in the code.
+Place an icon file named icon.png in the project directory, or specify your desired icon path in the code.
 Run the WiPass_Explorer.py file: sh
 Copy code